 A business built on Microsoft

-In 1999, FPWeb became the first company in the world to host “SharePoint” in the cloud in 1999.
+In 1999, FPWeb became the first company in the world to host “SharePoint” in the cloud.
 A decade later FPWeb was managing over 500 million logins and hosting dedicated mission-critical SharePoint-based intranet and extranet sites for thousands of enterprises including The White House, Microsoft, US Army, Coca-Cola, United Health, Intel, Harvard Law, PNC Financial, St. Jude, Honda, State Farm Insurance, CenturyLink, Starbucks and Rob’s personal favorite Stan Lee (Spider Man).

 They want us to support what?